Bwa

 - Spiritual And Religious Practices

-- The Bwa practice animism, with a belief in the spiritual significance of natural elements and ancestors.
-Rituals often involve masks and dances to communicate with the spiritual world.
+- The Bwa practice a form of animism, believing in the presence of spirits in natural elements.
+Rituals and ceremonies often involve masks and dances.

 - Beliefs And Worldview